defold/defold.github.io/llms/examples.md

 ## Material

+- [Billboarding](https://defold.com/llms/examples/material/billboarding.md) - This example shows how to make sprites and particle sprites face the camera using a custom vertex shader
 - [Custom Sprite](https://defold.com/llms/examples/material/custom_sprite.md) - This example demonstrates a simple way to create and apply a custom sprite shader for changing colors and customizing an outline
 - [Noise shader](https://defold.com/llms/examples/material/noise.md) - This example shows how to use a noise function to generate clouds, smoke or similar effect using a shader
 - [Repeating Background](https://defold.com/llms/examples/material/repeating_background.md) - Create a scrolling background using a repeating texture on a model quad